KyloIO/kylo-docs/HortonworksSandboxConfiguration.rst

 Add Virtual Box Shared Folder
 =============================

-Adding a shared folder to Virtual Box will allow you to access the Data Lake Accelerator project folder outside of the VM so you can copy project artifacts to the sandbox for testing.
+Adding a shared folder to Virtual Box will allow you to access the Kylo project folder outside of the VM so you can copy project artifacts to the sandbox for testing.

 +--------+------------------------------------------------------------------------------------+